Interpretable Sensitivity Analysis for Balancing Weights: Background, notation, and review

 Most balancing weights estimators attempt to control the imbalance between the weighted treated sample and the full sample in some transformation of the covariates $\phi:\calX \to \R^d$.
 For example, \citet{zubizarreta2015stable} proposes \emph{stable balancing weights} (SBW) that find weights $\hat{\gamma}(X)$ that solve

 where $P_n$ is the empirical distribution corresponding to a sample of size $n$ from joint distribution $P(\cdot)$.
-We use this notation to distinguish between the \emph{sample problem} in Equaton \eqref{eq:opt_primal} and the \emph{population problem}, where we substitute the underlying distribution $P$ for $P_n$, yielding population weights $\gamma_P(X)$.
 These are the weights of minimum variance that guarantee \emph{approximate balance}: that the worst imbalance in $\phi$, the transformed covariates, is less than some hyper-parameter $\lambda$.
 There are many other choices of both the penalty on the weights and the measure of imbalance.\footnote{Other possibilities include soft balance penalties rather than hard constraints \citep[e.g.][]{benmichael2020_lor, Keele2020_hosp} and non-parametric measures of balance \citep[e.g.][]{hirshberg2019minimax}.} For instance, in low dimensions, setting $\lambda = 0$ guarantees \emph{exact balance} on the covariates $\phi(X_i) $.
 Here we focus on the more common case in which achieving exact balance is infeasible; in that case, the particular choice of penalty function is less important.

 The balancing weights procedure is connected to the modeled IPW approach above through the Lagrangian dual formulation of optimization problem \eqref{eq:opt_primal}.
 The imbalance in the $d$ transformations of the covariates induces a set of Lagrange multipliers $\beta \in \R^d$, and the Lagrangian dual is